 Beyond the School Day

 St James’s is keen to provide a wide range of extra-curricular clubs for children throughout the year which are organised by teaching staff and outside providers.
-Children enjoy the opportunity to try many sports such as football, hockey, gymnastics, dance, netball, basketball, tag rugby, athletics, hand ball tennis and swimming.
+Children enjoy the opportunity to try many sports such as football, hockey, pop lacrosse, gymnastics, dance, netball, basketball, tag rugby, athletics, hand ball, fencing, tennis and swimming.
 We try to cater for all our children’s needs and ask the children and parents which clubs they would like to see included during the year.
-We enter into the Borough school leagues for netball, football and tag rugby and take part in all the Borough festivals including Tag Rugby, Hockey, indoor and outdoor athletics, netball, football, gymnastics and swimming.
+We enter into the Borough school leagues for netball, football and tag rugby and take part in all the Borough festivals including tag rugby, hockey, indoor and outdoor athletics, netball, football, gymnastics and swimming.
 We regularly celebrate the success of our sporting achievements in and outside of school through our fortnightly newsletter.